-This document specifies the minimum requirements for the development, configuration and use of Short Term Conflict Alert (STCA) by all Air Navigation Service Providers (ANSP) in the European Civil Aviation Conference (ECAC) area.
-STCA is a ground-based safety net intended to assist the controller in maintaining separation between controlled flights by generating, in a timely manner, an alert of a potential or actual infringement of separation minima.
+This document is aimed at all Air Navigation Service Providers (ANSPs) in the European Civil Aviation Conference (ECAC) area.
+It specifies the minimum requirements for the development, configuration and use of Short Term Conflict Alert (STCA).
+STCA is a ground-based safety net intended to assist the controller in preventing collision between aircraft by generating, in a timely manner, an alert of a potential or actual infringement of separation minima.